DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 He wasn't invisible.
 People nodded when they passed.
 A few knew his name.
 Some didn't.
 It didn't really matter.

-There was a group near the windows—same people every Tuesday.
+There was a group near the windowsâ€”same people every Tuesday.
 They played card games on break.
 He used to sit with them, months ago.
 But he'd never quite clicked.

 ---